OpenMarch/OpenMarch/README.md

 **Can**
 - Render a navigable canvas of a college football field
 - Create marchers with an assigned section, drill number, and name
-- Create multiple pages with a set number of counts\*
+- Create multiple pages with a set number of counts
 - Move a marcher around and see their coordinates printed in relation to yard lines and hashes
     - e.g. "3.25 steps inside 30 S1" or "11 steps behind front sideline"
 - Navigate through pages on the canvas
-- Have all marcher, page, and coordinate data saved locally to a db in rails
+- Have all marcher, page, and coordinate data saved locally to a db

-\**features marked with \* exist in code but are temporarily absent due to GUI upgrades*

 **Cannot**
 - Save, except what the backend database does automatically.